Introduction: Getting Started With Dexter

 There are 3 power in options with the Dexter Board.

 At first, We can power through a USB cable directly from your PC, which we also use for programming.
-You can find the USB port at the top-right corner at the back side.

 Next, We have a DC jack provision at the bottom left corner which accepts 7-12V.